ReactiveBayes/Rocket.jl/README.md

 ## Rocket.jl is fast

 Rocket.jl has been designed with a focus on efficiency, scalability and maximum performance.
-Below is a benchmark comparison between Rocket.jl, [Signals.jl](https://github.com/TsurHerman/Signals.jl), [Reactive.jl](https://github.com/JuliaGizmos/Reactive.jl) and [Observables.jl](https://github.com/JuliaGizmos/Observables.jl) in Julia v1.7 (see `versioninfo` below).
+Below is a benchmark comparison between Rocket.jl, [Signals.jl](https://github.com/TsurHerman/Signals.jl), [Reactive.jl](https://github.com/JuliaGizmos/Reactive.jl) and [Observables.jl](https://github.com/JuliaGizmos/Observables.jl) in Julia v1.8.5 (see `versioninfo` below).

 We test map and filter operators latency in application to a finite stream of integers.
 Code is available in [demo folder](https://github.com/biaslab/Rocket.jl/tree/master/demo).

-Rocket.jl outperforms Reactive.jl and Signals.jl significantly in terms of execution times and memory consumption both in synchronous and asynchronous modes.
-Observables.jl has similar performance in synchronous mode, but allocates more.
+Rocket.jl outperforms Observables.jl, Reactive.jl and Signals.jl significantly in terms of execution times and memory consumption both in synchronous and asynchronous modes.

 ![Rocket.jl vs Reactive.jl](demo/pics/reactive-rocket.svg?raw=true&sanitize=true "Rocket.jl vs Reactive.jl")